Developer-DAO/devie-bot/README.md

 - `/add-contributor` - Add a category to the knowledge base
 - `/add-resource` - Add a new resource to the knowledge base
 - `/add-tag` - Add a tag to the knowledge base
-- `/ping` - Send a test request to the bot
+- `/add-glossary` - Add a glossary term and description to the knowledge base

 ## Linting